kumarhimself/the-foundation/README.md

 Because this vault is public on GitHub, you are allowed to use, reproduce, and edit my notes.
 All I ask is that you do not add anything inappropriate or take credit for my work.

-Although you can read the notes on GitHub, some content won't display correctly.
+Although you can read the notes on GitHub, some of the content will not display correctly.
 You can `git clone` the vault to your local machine and open it with the Obsidian note app (you will need git installed on your local machine to do this).

 Here are the instructions for `cloning` the vault from GitHub:
 1. Open your command-line interface